Moore Kuehn, PLLC Encourages I - GuruFocus.com

 NEW YORK, Aug.
-23, 2022 (GLOBE NEWSWIRE) -- Moore Kuehn, PLLC, a securities law firm located on Wall Street, is investigating whether certain officers and directors of Tupperware Brands Corporation (: TUP) breached their fiduciary duties to shareholders.
+30, 2022 (GLOBE NEWSWIRE) -- Moore Kuehn, PLLC, a securities law firm located on Wall Street, is investigating whether certain officers and directors of Zentalis Pharmaceuticals, Inc. ( ZNTL) breached their fiduciary duties to shareholders.
+The investigation concerns potential self-dealing.
+Shareholders may be entitled to damages and corporate governance reforms.

-According to a federal securities lawsuit, Tupperware insiders caused the company to make false and/or misleading statements and/or failed to disclose that: (i) Tupperware was facing significant challenges in maintaining its earnings and sales performance; (ii) accordingly, Tupperware’s full year 2022 guidance was unrealistic and/or unsustainable; (iii) all the foregoing, once revealed, was likely to have a material negative impact on Tupperware’s financial condition; and (iv) as a result, the Company’s public statements were materially false and misleading at all relevant times.

-On May 4, 2022, Tupperware announced its financial results far below estimates for the first quarter of 2022.
-The Company attributed the poor performance to the conflict in Russia and Ukraine.
-However, when pressed by analysts on a conference call, the Company acknowledged that Russia and Ukraine only accounted for 2% of its revenue.
-On this news, Tupperware’s stock price fell $5.76 per share, or 32.16%, to close at $12.15 per share on May 4, 2022.

 Attorney advertising.
 Prior results do not guarantee similar outcomes.